-Congress has recognized that private citizens can function as the “canaries in the coal mine”; they want to incentivize and protect people for coming forward and blowing the whistle about this sort of corporate fraud or conduct.
+Congress has recognized that private citizens can function as the “canaries in the coal mine”.
+The government’s whistleblower’s rights incentivize and protect people for coming forward and blowing the whistle about this sort of corporate fraud or conduct.

 Protections for Financial Whistleblowers

 There are two resources that protect financial whistleblowers, The Sarbanes-Oxley Act and the Dodd-Frank Act.
 These acts protect financial whistleblowers who come forward with specific information about security law violations or corporate fraud.